catmullet/go-workers/README.md

 ## Passing Fields To Workers
 ### Adding Values
 Fields can be passed via the workers object.
+Be sure as with any concurrency in Golang that your variables are concurrent safe.
+Most often the golang documentation will state the package or parts of it are concurrent safe.
+If it does not state so there is a good chance it isn't.
+Use the sync package to lock and unlock for writes on unsafe variables.
+(It is good practice NOT to defer in the work function.)

 <img src="https://raw.githubusercontent.com/catmullet/go-workers/assets/constworker2.png" alt="worker" width="35"/> **ONLY** use the `Send()` method to get data into your worker.
 It is not shared memory unlike the worker objects values.
 ```go